How to register

 Students who wish to withdraw from McGill should consult the Withdrawal regulations stipulated in the e-calendar, and submit a Request for University Withdrawal form available at Student Records Forms.
 Please note that this form is sent to the Management of Academic Records Office, Enrolment Services.

-As of spring 2011, graduate students must complete a mandatory online academic integrity tutorial, which may be accessed via Minerva (Student Menu > Academic Integrity Tutorial).
+Graduate students must complete a mandatory online academic integrity tutorial, which may be accessed via Minerva (Student Menu > Academic Integrity Tutorial).
 New students must complete the tutorial within their first semester in order to prevent a Hold being placed on their record.
 Refer to registration deadlines for more details.